 LCTF is a statewide organization that partners with organizations across Louisiana to prevent child abuse and neglect.
 The Trust Fund accepts grant applications annually and selects projects to support in each region of Louisiana within the funding priorities set in the state plan.

 The funding priorities are set every five years and encompass regional and statewide goals within five key areas:

 Please explore the website!
 You will find resources, campaign information, our state plan, a calendar of events and more!
 You may search our directory of grantees by name or region.

-Registration is NOW OPEN!
+THE LCTF Grant Application Period is NOW OPEN!

-Learn more about this new program and gain access materials that you can use to help others keep children safe.
+Last year at the LCTF Day at the Capitol was the unveiling day for the LCTF Child Abuse and Neglect Prevention Campaign: Look BEFORE You Lock!
+Learn more about this program and gain access materials that you can use to help others keep children safe.

 for Child Abuse and Neglect Prevention